Why use PDSAs in healthcare?

 Another great example of the use of PDSAs in healthcare is demonstrated within the East London NHS Foundation Trust (ELFT) who are leading experts in QI in healthcare.
 The team at ELFT have written guides to running PDSAs and have created a range of resources to help support team members in their quality improvement efforts.

-A great example of how team members have used PDSAs to drive improvement is shown here.
+ELFT has a great example of how team members have used PDSAs to drive improvement.
 This demonstrates how the Early Years Speech and Language Therapy team used PDSA testing in order to reduce referral to treatment time in Early Years Speech and Language Therapy.

 If you take a look at the article, you will see how using PDSA cycles led them to implement text message reminders to encourage uptake.
 ‘By using PDSA rigorously this team arrived at a high degree of belief in this change idea, that it will help them to achieve their aim.
 They are now prepared to implement this change idea, to make sending text message reminders a part of the day-to-day operation of the system.’

 A fantastic example of how you can test and implement relatively small changes to benefit people across the healthcare system.